 Through a partnership with the Department of Theatre Arts & Dance, the show is held at the Rarig Center, 330 21st Ave S, Minneapolis, MN 55455.
 A map is on the bottom of this page.

 Who are the members of the Energy & U team?

 The shows are created and performed by faculty members in the College of Science & Engineering and Department of Chemistry Lecture Demonstration Director Joe Franek.
-Eileen Harvala is communications coordinator for the show and handles arrangements for students coming to the show.
+Eileen Harvala is coordinator for the show and handles arrangements for students coming to the show.